-Switching to multi-window mode and back can also be done via the buttons ("20-window mode" or "4-window mode") in the right part of the application's bottom bar.
+Switching/toggling between multi-window and single view modes can also be done via the buttons ("2-window mode" or "4-window mode") in the right part of the application's bottom bar.
 When 2/4-window mode is active, the lines on the button become white.
 In Grid View mode, these buttons are inactive.
 How these buttons are displayed can be tuned through Menu - File - Customize - Customize status bar (the corresponding element in the list is called Multi-window mode controls).